Healthy Homes Assessment Te Awa

 Draught Stopping Te Awa

-Draughts may lead to less temperature in homes.
-A humid house costs more to heat, meaning wasting energy and increased bills.
+Draughts may lead to low temperatures inside houses.
+A draughty house will cost more to heat, meaning wasting energy and resulting in higher bills.

-If you can feel external air flowing in or a clear draught from a hole or gap that is, it is most likely a gap or hole that requirements sealing in any way.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit of the home require sealing.
-For instance, if an open fireplace isn’t used it can create draughts.
-This should be sealed off.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent imaginable.
+If you are able to feel external air coming in or the sound of a clear draught emanating from a crack or a gap or crack, then it is likely to be a gap or hole that requirements sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+The gaps that exceed 3mm that allow air to enter or exit from the house require the sealing.
+For instance, if an open fireplace isn’t in use it can create draughts.
+This should be shut from.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as much as possible.

-You don’t need to block gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow movement of the structure when the household gets warmer and cooler, so that they are able to be shut and opened, rather than securing.
-We will inspect all windows and doors in the Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure when the home warms and cools so that they are able to be shut and opened, rather than securing.
+We will test every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections